Home About Our Work Resources Careers Contact Us

 When classrooms promote patriarchy

-That sexism and patriarchy is deeply ingrained in India is not a matter of debate.
+That sexism and patriarchy are deeply ingrained in India is not a matter of debate.
 But when actively promoted in school textbooks, it becomes a matter of grave concern.

 There is much outrage and sarcastic humor over the recent news report about a Class 12 textbook in Maharashtra that lists “ugliness” as a cause of dowry.